 Working together to co-design the best AT information resources

-AT Chat is proud to be collaborating with amazing disability organisations, peaks, and businesses from around the country to create exciting new peer-led AT information resources called Collabs.
+AT Chat is proud to be partnering with amazing disability organisations, peaks, and businesses from around the country to create exciting new peer-led AT information resources called Collabs.
 The resources are designed to inform the partnering organisation's community about the AT options and solutions that are available and how their peers use the AT to live, play and work.

 Find out more about the incredible disability organisations, peaks, and businesses that we are collaborating with.
 If you're interested in collaborating with AT Chat then please email firstname.lastname@example.org